kubernetes-sigs/aws-load-balancer-controller/CONTRIBUTING.md

 ## Getting Started

+### Building the project
-[Controller developement documentation](/docs/controller-devel.md) has instructions on how to build the project.
+[Controller developement documentation](/docs/controller-devel.md) has instructions on how to build the project and project specific expectations.

+### Contributing
 We also have more documentation on how to get started contributing here:

 - [Contributor License Agreement](https://git.k8s.io/community/CLA.md) Kubernetes projects require that you sign a Contributor License Agreement (CLA) before we can accept your pull requests
-- [Kubernetes Contributor Guide](http://git.k8s.io/community/contributors/guide) - Main contributor documentation, or you can just jump directly to the [contributing section](http://git.k8s.io/community/contributors/guide#contributing)
+- [Kubernetes Contributor Guide](https://git.k8s.io/community/contributors/guide) - Main contributor documentation, or you can just jump directly to the [contributing section](http://git.k8s.io/community/contributors/guide#contributing)
-- [Contributor Cheat Sheet](https://git.k8s.io/community/contributors/guide/contributor-cheatsheet.md) - Common resources for existing developers
+- [Contributor Cheat Sheet](https://git.k8s.io/community/contributors/guide/contributor-cheatsheet) - Common resources for existing developers

 ## Mentorship